12 Common leadership challenges and how to tackle them effectively

 2. Delegation without micromanaging

-Leaders often hesitate to delegate tasks to team members, fearing mistakes or loss of control.
+Leaders hesitate to delegate because they fear mistakes, delays, or loss of control.

 For example, you assign a task, but check in constantly, tweak the work mid-way, and end up redoing parts yourself.
 The team becomes demotivated, and you are overworked.